meltano/handbook/src/_product/index.md

 - Meltano SDK - AJ
 - MeltanoHub - Taylor
 - MeltanoLabs - Pat
-- Handbook / Website - Amanda
+- Handbook / Website - Douwe

 You should feel comfortable reaching out to each of us either in issues or on Slack if you have questions or concerns about any of these.